activatedgeek/blog/content/about.md

 +++

-I'm a Master's student at [NYU Courant](https://cs.nyu.edu) interested in Reinforcement Learning and Bayesian Learning.
+I'm a Master's student at [NYU Courant](https://cs.nyu.edu) interested in Multi-Agent Reinforcement Learning and Bayesian Learning.
 I work with [Joan Bruna](https://cims.nyu.edu/~bruna/) and other researchers in the [CILVR](https://wp.nyu.edu/cilvr/) lab.
 Recently, I've been investigating techniques to improve efficiency of Monte Carlo sampling algorithms.